VQIVS/database-AUT/rel-algebra.md

 | Eve   | 22  |
 ```

-If duplicate rows occur, they are removed.

 ---

 ### 3. **Rename (ρ)**

-Used to rename a relation or its attributes.
+Renames a relation or its attributes.

 **Syntax:**
 ```
 ρ_NewName(Relation)
 ```

 **Example:**
 ```
 ρ_StudentInfo(Students)
 ```

-Renames the "Students" relation to "StudentInfo".

 ---

 ### 4. **Union (∪)**

-Combines all rows from two relations (like UNION in SQL).
+Combines rows from two relations (like UNION in SQL).

 **Conditions:**

-* Same number of columns
+- Same number of columns
-* Same data types (domains)
+- Same data types

 **Syntax:**
 ```
 Relation1 ∪ Relation2
 ```